openmrs/openmrs-module-htmlformentry/README.md

 Overview
 --------

-The HTML Form Entry allows anyone with basic HTML programming skills and a knowledge of the OpenMRS system to create forms.
+The HTML Form Entry allows anyone with basic HTML programming skills and knowledge of the OpenMRS system to create forms.
 It is an alternative to the Infopath FormEntry module in many (but not all) cases.